Fertility Treatments

 At Merrion Fertility Clinic, SSR is performed with sedation and pain relief, provided by a Consultant Anaesthetist.

-SSR is generally performed for men who have no sperm in their ejaculated semen, or who have had a failed vasectomy reversal.
-SSR may also be used for men with spinal injuries and where there are problems with normal ejaculation (e.g. MS or Diabetes).
+SSR is an option for men who have no sperm in their ejaculated semen, or who have had a failed vasectomy reversal.
+SSR may also be used for men with spinal injuries and where there are problems with ejaculation (e.g. MS or Diabetes).

-The samples retrieved are processed by our laboratory team and any functional sperm found are prepared and frozen for future use in an ICSI cycle.
-The number of sperm is generally small and the motility reduced, so ICSI (intracytoplasmic sperm injection) is needed to maximise the chance of fertilisation with your partner’s eggs.
+The samples retrieved are processed by our embryology team and any functional sperm found are frozen for future use in an ICSI cycle.
+The number of sperm is generally small and the motility reduced, so ICSI (intracytoplasmic sperm injection) is needed to maximise the chance of fertilisation

 Surrogacy

-Surrogacy enables family creation for persons or couples where the intending parent or parents cannot carry a pregnancy.
-Most surrogacy practised today is gestational or IVF surrogacy where an embryo is created using the intending parents’ sperm and egg (or a donor egg or sperm, if required).
-The embryo is then transferred to the uterus of the surrogate who has no genetic connection with the child.
+Surrogacy supports family creation where the intending parent or parents cannot carry a pregnancy.
+An embryo is created using the intending parents’ sperm and egg and transferred to the uterus of the surrogate.
+The surrogate carries the pregnancy but has no genetic connection with the child

-Common medical indications for surrogacy are situations where women are born without a uterus and where women sustain damage to or loss of their uterus, for example from cancer or surgery or haemorrhage in pregnancy.
+Common medical indications for surrogacy are situations where women are born without a uterus, or where their uterus become injured or needs to be removed, for example from cancer, surgery or haemorrhage in pregnancy.

 Other women have serious medical conditions where pregnancy could prove fatal to them and their babies.
 There are also some specific but rare causes of infertility and recurrent miscarriage where surrogacy may be advised.

-Merrion Fertility Clinic is licensed to provide domestic surrogacy.
-However, we have extremely strict requirements.
-There must be a definite medical indication for surrogacy and patients must also have a suitable family member or close friend who is willing to act as a surrogate.
+Merrion Fertility Clinic is licensed to provide surrogacy in Ireland.
+However, this licence has extremely strict requirements.
+These include a medical indication for surrogacy and patients must have a family member or close friend who is willing to act as a surrogate.

 There are strict requirements also for the surrogate.
 All of those involved must be resident in Ireland and all must be willing to receive legal advice and attend counselling.